Bot Builder

 Sprout’s Bot Builder is a set of tools within the Engagement suite that facilitates the implementation of automated conversational workflows, also known as chatbots.
 Chatbots can be used to help automate repetitive conversational tasks (like gathering information), resolve customer issues at a faster rate and create unique marketing experiences.

-In this guide, we will walk you through the process of building a chatbot for Twitter Direct Message and Facebook Private Message conversations.
+In this guide, we'll walk you through the process of building a chatbot for X Direct Message, Facebook Private Message, Instagram Direct Messages and WhatsApp conversations.

 Getting Started